-Pros: Quiet, simple design, powerful, auto shut-off, inexpensive
+Pros: Quiet, simple design, auto shut-off, budget-friendly

-Cons: Difficult to clean tank
+Cons: Difficult to clean tank, not as effective

 Manufacturer: Safety 1st